JohnRSim/Twitter-Card-NFT-Generator/README.md

 Can be found in /player folder.

 # Twitter social code example
+Here we point to our player and pass in additional params to generate the 3D asset within the player.
+1. src - location of the glb asset to load in.
+2. poster - the static image to display whilst waiting for the GLB to load in and display.
+3. alt - overview on the model.

 &lt;meta name="twitter:card" content="player"&gt;<br />
 &lt;meta name="twitter:player" content="https://nfthack2022.netlify.app/player/3DViewer.html?src={opensea3DAsset}&poster={openseaPoster}&alt={openseaAlt}"&gt;<br />
 &lt;meta name="twitter:player:width" content="480"&gt;<br />